freeCodeCamp/learn-number-guessing-game/TUTORIAL.md

 - The next line printed should be `Guess the secret number between 1 and 1000:` and input from the user should be read
 - Until they guess the secret number, it should print `It's lower than that, guess again:` if the previous input was higher than the secret number and `It's higher than that, guess again:` if the previous input was lower than the secret number.
 Asking for input each time until they input the secret number.
 - If anything other than a positive whole number is input as a guess, it should print `That's not a number, guess again:`
+- When the secret number is guessed, your script should print `You guessed it in <number_of_guesses> tries.
+The secret number was <secret_number>.
+Nice job!`
 - Your git repository should have at least five commits
 - The message for the first commit should be `Initial Commit`
 - The rest of the commit messages should start with `fix:`, `feat:`, `refactor:`, `chore:`, or `test:`